 Icaps Side Effects

-Note: This page contains information about the side effects of multivitamin with iron.
-Some of the dosage forms included on this document may not apply to the brand name Icaps.
+Note: This document contains side effect information about multivitamin with iron.
+Some of the dosage forms listed on this page may not apply to the brand name Icaps.

 For the Consumer

 Applies to multivitamin with iron: oral capsule, oral elixir, oral liquid, oral miscellaneous, oral solution, oral tablet

 Other dosage forms:

 - oral capsule, oral miscellaneous, oral tablet, oral tablet extended release